Published on November 11th, 20160

 Exercise helps because it increases blood flow to the connective tissue and strengthens the muscles that support our skin.
 Massage, rebounders, dry brush massage, and other forms of movement can increase blood and lymph flow too.
 But none will solve the cellulite problem unless the diet also includes plenty of foods that build strong, flexible connective tissue.
 To accomplish that, we need to eat plenty of foods high in collagen and cartilage.
 Because those are found only in animal products, people on vegan and plant-based diets will obviously come up deficient.
 Surprisingly, so will omnivores who favor muscle meats such as steaks and chops.
 Our ancestors, in their wisdom, did it differently.
 They regularly ate liver and other organ meats, and also enjoyed broth, soups and stews made from skin, cartilage and bones.

 Broth also helps hydrate us, and dehydration make cellulite appear more prominent than it is.
-Not drinking enough broth, try mixing collagen peptides in whatever you are drinking.
+Not making enough broth?
+If I don’t have time to cook my own, I LOVE the taste of Lance Roll’s Flavor Chef broth.
+Just don’t like broth?
+Not drinking enough of it?
+Try mixing collagen peptides in whatever you are drinking.
 Got a serious cellulite problem, try cartilage.
 To learn more about Vital Proteins, my favorite brand of grass-fed collagen and cartilage, click here.

 Vitamin C is also crucial for collagen formation so enjoy Vitamin C rich fruits and vegetables such as oranges, grapefruit, lemons, berries, red peppers, leafy greens, broccoli. . . and liver.
-Yes, liver.
+Yes, liver, provided it’s lightly cooked.

 Lysine is an essential amino acid that helps repair body tissues and collagen.
 Get plenty from eating beef, turkey, chicken, pork, fish, shrimp, shellfish, eggs and beans.